darkfeline/dantalian/doc/manpage.rst

 OPTIONS
 -------

+--root *ROOT*
+   Specify a specific library to use.

 --loglevel *LEVEL*
    Show only logged messages LEVEL and below.
 Can be DEBUG, INFO, WARN, ERROR, or CRITICAL, case insensitive.